New Ashgate Gallery champions the best of contemporary art and craft providing an unparalleled resource in Farnham, Surrey and beyond

 The project involved working with local schools and the community.
 There are 19 designs and messages in the Farnham Sculpture that were provided by children and schools in either Zoom sessions with David Mayne or the Draw a Sculpture competition - including two prize winning designs which are carved into the surface of the oak.

 The Farnham Sculpture includes artwork by children from St Peter's C of E Primary School, South Farnham Infants School, Potters Gate C. of E. Primary School, St.Polycarp’s Catholic Primary School and William Cobbett Primary School.

+Moreover, thanks to all who attended our programme of Meet the Artist talks with David Mayne in January - February 2021.
 Our related community events are an informal opportunity to learn more about the Farnham Sculpture and the inspiration behind it.
-The events are free-to-attend.

 Create a Pinecone Bird Sculpture: Learn how to create your own mini bird sculpture with local artist, Vikki Leedham.
 You will make your wise Owl or Robin using foraged materials including acorns, pinecones and oak leaves.
 Take home an activity pack is available from the gallery and see step-by-step videos and instructions.

 David Mayne is a sculptor of national repute who produces work for galleries, public spaces and the domestic environment.
 His artwork has been commissioned throughout the country and can be found in town centres, rural locations, public buildings and private homes and gardens.
 Over the past 30 years, David has developed his work from raw assemblage with found objects to the much more refined pieces he now creates